 - extreme rage in response to frustration

-If your child’s symptoms interfere with her everyday functioning, or if the symptoms have persisted for 6 months or more (or have come on in a sudden and severe way), it is advised that you talk with your child’s pediatrician or a trusted children’s counselor.
-It may be time for some outside help.
+If your child’s symptoms interfere with her everyday functioning, or if the symptoms have persisted for 6 months or more (or have come on in a sudden and severe way), it is advised that you talk with your child’s pediatrician for a referral to a trusted children’s counselor.
+It is likely time for some outside help.

-If your child is only demonstrating moderate to mild traits of perfectionism there are some things you can do at home to help ease her of the need to be perfect.
+However, if your child is only demonstrating moderate to mild traits of perfectionism there are some things you can do at home to help ease her of the pressure to be perfect.

-1) Take a close look at your expectations.
 As parents, we want the very best for our children.
 We want them to do their very best and be their very best.
 For some children this can be motivating.
 But for others, it can be crippling.
 We need to know our children’s unique traits and tailor our parenting accordingly.
 If we have expectations that are unrealistic for that particular child, we might be contributing to this tendency toward perfectionism.
-If we subconsciously (or consciously) wish our child were different, we can send signals that they don’t measure up.
-Know your child and embrace the child that God has given you.

-2) Take a close look at yourself.
 The apple doesn’t fall far from the tree.
 Sometimes we model paralyzing perfectionism and don’t even know it.
 Do a little self assessment.
 Ask yourself these questions: Am I too hard on myself?
 Do I allow myself to make mistakes?
 Do I make self-deprecating comments?
 Am I sending a message that perfection is the goal?
 Am I critical of others in front of my child?
+All of these things can create a culture of perfectionism in the home.
+Even if you are not putting any direct pressure on your child, you are creating an atmosphere where mistakes are failures rather than learning opportunities.

-5) Focus on what went right, not what went wrong.
 If your child has an experience with failure, make sure that you emphasize what went right.
 Don’t point out what she could have done differently.
 If after some assessment such a conversation is necessary, wait until the sting of failure has worn off.
-Let her know that effort is more important than results.
+Let her know that effort is more important than results and that growth comes from failure.
+Here are some stories of famous people who failed and then bounced back.

-In the end, the reality is that some children are just wired this way.
-You may do everything “right”, but still have a perfectionist on your hands.
-You may need to accept that this is who your child is and lovingly encourage her to take risks and encourage her when she fails.
+In the end, you may find that some children are just wired this way.
+You may need to accept that this is who your child is and lovingly invite her to take risks and encourage her when she fails.
 You can also spend some time talking about the process of sanctification in a way she can understand.
 In our next post, we will talk more about how Christian parents can use God’s word and a word picture to help their children understand the concept of being saved but not perfect.

 [Photo credit: chilombiano from morguefile.com]